Jimmy Rankin: 2011–2012: Forget About the World

-Forget About the World was released in April 2011 and has released three singles, "Here in My Heart", "I'm Just Saying" and "The Hurtin' Part".
+Forget About the World was released in April 2011 and has released three singles, "Here in My Heart", "I'm Just Saying", and "The Hurtin' Part".
 Forget About the World was nominated fore Juno for Country Recording of the Year and a record breaking 8 ECMAs including: Recording of the Year, Entertainer of the Year, Song of the Year, Video of the Year, Country Album of the Year, Video of the Year and Songwriter of the Year.
 In September 2011, Rankin won a CCMA for "Roots Artist of the Year" and in November 2011 he won the Music Nova Scotia "SOCAN Songwriter of the Year" Award as well as a SOCAN top radio play award for his song "Up All Night".
 The accolades continued in December with Rankin's fans naming him one of CBC Radio's Top 50 Artists of 2011.
 Rankin's song "Here in My Heart" was named the number one Canadian Country song of 2011 by Top Country.
 Rankin won "Roots Artist of the Year" for the second year in a row in September 2012.

 2012–2013: Tinsel Town

 The Christmas themed album Tinsel Town was released on November 6, 2012.
 Rankin embarked on Cross-Canada tours in support of the effort in November and December 2012 and 2013.
-The album, produced by Bill Bell (Jason Mraz, Tom Cochrane), contains four original songs: "Tinseltown", "December", "Boogie Woogie Christmas" and "Don't Wanna Say Goodbye to Christmas".
+The album, produced by Bill Bell (Jason Mraz, Tom Cochrane), contains four original songs: "Tinseltown", "December", "Boogie Woogie Christmas", and "Don't Wanna Say Goodbye to Christmas".
 The CD package has a unique feature that allows it to be sent in the mail as a Christmas card.

-2014–present: Back Road Paradise and Moving East
+2014–present: Back Road Paradise, Moving East and Harvest Highway

 Rankin released his sixth full-length album, Back Road Paradise, produced by Bill Bell, on April 1, 2014.
-Back Road Paradise features 12 brand-new Rankin compositions, including lead-off single "Cool Car" and duets with Grammy winner and bluegrass icon Alison Krauss, as well as Blue Rodeo’s Jim Cuddy.
+Back Road Paradise features 12 brand-new Rankin compositions, including lead-off single "Cool Car" and duets with Grammy winner and bluegrass icon Alison Krauss, as well as Blue Rodeo's Jim Cuddy.
 After living and working in Nashville for seven years, Rankin returned to his home province of Nova Scotia.
-His latest album, Moving East, was produced by Joel Plaskett and was issued in September 2018.
-It is his first album for True North Records.
+His next album, Moving East, was produced by Joel Plaskett and was issued in September 2018.
+It was his first album for True North Records.
+Rankin followed up this release with the album Harvest Highway in 2023.